newtondotcom/dokploy-oci-free/README.md

 #### Steps to Add Servers:

 1.  **Login to Dokploy Dashboard**:
-    -   Access the Dokploy dashboard via the main instance's public IP address.
+    -   Access the Dokploy dashboard via the master instance's public IP address.
 You'll need to use the login credentials configured during setup.
 1.  **Generate SSH Keys**:
     -   On the left-hand menu, click on "SSH Keys" and add your private and public SSH key to connect your server.
 2.  **Navigate to Servers Section**: